jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-cellular-automata.md

 As usual, all the code snippets in this article are interactive --- try changing that `0.5` to a `0.1` or a `0.99`.
 You can always focus a snippet and press Ctrl+Enter to rerun it, too![^1]

-The basic idea with cellular automata is that you start with an initial grid like the one we've just generated, and then you pretend that its cells are bacteria in a petri dish.
+The basic idea with cellular automata is that we start with an initial grid like the one we've just generated, and then we pretend that its cells are bacteria in a petri dish.
 We simulate the passage of time, during which cells are born and die.[^2]

 The algorithm looks like this: